Fome: Critical reception

 The album has been considered by different music critics as the best album from the band, Pablo Retamal from La Tercera called it their best album writing that "Fome is a well-rounded album that has the intention to transmit a direct message of pain, sourness and uneasiness, all of the songs, both in their lyrics as well as in their sound are coherent with that message, it is something that does not happen in any other moment within Los Tres discography".
 Emilio Contreras from Futuro called it "the hightest creative point of Los Tres", considering that the album exceeded the high expectations that the band faced following the success of their previous albums, with Fome achieving a proper sound and character as an album.

 Álvaro Henríquez called the album as the best from the band, saying that "I think it's the epythome of Los Tres, it's not the juice but the pulp of our music, I think it's a very coherent album with very strong lyrics and content", also considering it a good representation of the identity of the band, commenting that "if it hadn't been clear to someone how we were as a group, on this album it was made very clear".
-Joe Blaney has called the album "the hightes point of the band" as well as "one of the best albums I have produced".
+Joe Blaney has called the album "the highest point of the band" as well as "one of the best albums I have produced".

 The album was included in the list of 50 Best Chilean Albums at number 29, released by the Chilean edition of the American magazine Rolling Stone on 2008, the list was voted by several Chilean musicians and music critics.